jefersonf/kanji-kana-frequency-counter/README.md

 # kanji-kana-frequency-counter

-Scraper tool!

-Find the most common kanji and kana characters on a website.
+Find the most common kanji and kana characters on a website using this scraping script.

 # Usage